 The Green Willow Folk Club is dedicated to the preservation and growth of Celtic and British Isles folk music.
 Artists from Ireland, Scotland and England are most prominently featured, as well as performers from Canada, the United States, Australia, France, and Spain.
 From Child ballads to sea music, from strathspeys to reels, the Green Willow seeks to keep alive the folk music traditions of Celtic communities from all over the world.

 The Green Willow Folk Club is a 501 (c)(3), nonprofit, educational organization.
-It is a member of the North American Folk Music and Dance Alliance and joins this international organization in its efforts to advocate for all kinds of folk music.
+It is a member of Folk Alliance International and joins this international organization in its efforts to advocate for all kinds of folk music.

 The Green Willow Folk Club was founded in 1983 by Michael and Carla Dinsmore, inspired by their trip to the Edinburgh Folk Festival in Scotland.
 We celebrated our 30th anniversary in 2013!
 Our thanks to the loyal patrons, venue hosts, local print and radio media, the Green Willow founders and Board of Directors, and our volunteers for preserving and promoting a home in the Brandywine Valley for Celtic and British Isles music.
 But, of course, we especially thank the artists who have both inspired us and entertained us for three decades.